Graphic of a white delivery truck in the middle of a gray map of the United States.

 If physical presence is a “gotcha” for many businesses, economic nexus is giving it a run for its money.

-On June 21, 2018, the Supreme Court of the United States overturned the physical presence rule for sales tax with its decision in South Dakota v.
-Wayfair, Inc. The Wayfair ruling allowed states to tax remote sales, meaning states can now require a business with no physical presence in a state (a remote seller) to collect and remit sales tax.
+The Supreme Court of the United States overturned the physical presence rule for sales tax with its decision in South Dakota v.
+Wayfair, Inc. (June 21, 2018).
+The Wayfair ruling didn’t eliminate physical presence nexus; it enabled states to require a business with no physical presence in a state (a remote seller) to collect and remit sales tax.

 There are now economic nexus laws in effect in all states that have a general sales tax, plus Puerto Rico, Washington, D.C., and parts of Alaska (which has local sales taxes but no state sales tax).
-There are also local economic nexus requirements in a handful of states that allow home rule, but we’ll dive into that quagmire another day.
+There are also local economic nexus requirements in a handful of states that allow home rule — a quagmire for another blog post.

 Every state’s economic nexus law is unique, but all economic nexus laws have a threshold: Businesses that meet a state’s economic nexus threshold must register for sales tax and comply with all applicable laws; businesses whose sales are beneath a state’s nexus threshold aren’t required to register unless they’ve established sales tax nexus with the state in another way.

-Unfortunately, for businesses that sell nationwide, sales tax thresholds for economic nexus vary from state to state.
+Unfortunately, for businesses that sell nationwide, the thresholds for economic nexus vary from state to state.

-There are basically six different sales tax thresholds for economic nexus:
+There are six different thresholds for sales tax economic nexus:

 What sales are included in the economic nexus threshold?